-If you like photographing flowers and enjoy abstract art and photography, you’ll love this fun way to combine the two and create your own artistic masterpieces.
+If you like flower photography and enjoy abstract art and photography, you’ll love this fun way to combine the two and create your own artistic masterpieces.
 In this tutorial, you’ll learn how to turn your iPhone photos of flowers into beautiful abstract pieces of art using a “tiny planet” app and a variety of filters and effects.

 What Is A Tiny Planet Effect?